Update: Heat Advisory Issued For The Mother Lode

-The National Weather Service has issued a Heat Advisory for the Mother Lode and the Sierra Nevada through 8 PM Thursday.
+The National Weather Service has issued a Heat Advisory for the Mother Lode, the Northern San Joaquin Valley and the western slope of the Northern Sierra Nevada below 5,000 feet, until 9 PM tonight.